UniversityOfHelsinkiCS/lomake/README.md

 You can see redux example using apiConnection in client/components/MessageComponent.

-## questions.json
+## Questions
+Tilannekuvalomake has various sets of questions in separate files.
+All question files are in the format of an array of `Section` objects.

+### Yearly assessment

-The current questions of the form can be found in [questions.json](https://github.com/UniversityOfHelsinkiCS/lomake/blob/master/client/questions.json).
-Its format is an array of `Section` objects:
+The current questions of the yearly assessment form can be found in [questions.json](https://github.com/UniversityOfHelsinkiCS/lomake/blob/master/client/questions.json).

+### Evaluation

+The current questions of the evaluation form can be found in [evaluationQuestions.json](https://github.com/UniversityOfHelsinkiCS/lomake/blob/master/client/evaluationQuestions.json).

+### Degree reform

+The current questions of the degree reform forms can be found in degreeReformIndividualQuestions.json and degreeReformQuestions.json.

 **Section**